ypereirareis/docker-rabbitmq-ha-cluster/README.md

 # Docker RabbitMQ HA Cluster

+:warning: This project **IS NOT** swarm compatible, sorry... but PR welcome :warning:

 [Read the documentation](#documentation)

 A docker stack to create, test and benchmark a rabbitmq cluster in high availability configuration: